Exercising Your Ethics Bringing Moral Strength to Business

-Through a witty and engaging style, this book is for anyone who has a job (employees, managers, and leaders), and who wants to do the right thing, but aren’t always sure what that means, how to go about it, or how to withstand the forces that push all of us away from being ethical.
-By poking fun at the ironies and hypocrisies of human behavior, Exercising Your Ethics prompts readers to leverage techniques that can help us become more deliberate about choosing value-driven actions.
+Through a witty and engaging style the author invites readers to consider their character authenticity at work.
+The book is for people who want to do the right thing, but may not be sure what that means, how to go about it, or how to withstand the forces that may push them away from wanting to be ethical.
 In a world that seems to reward winning, regardless of how it is achieved, we need a clearer reason for wanting to be and become our best selves.
+Poking fun at the ironies and hypocrisies of human behavior, Exercising Your Ethics prompts you to leverage techniques that will help you become more deliberate about choosing value-driven actions.

 Introduction: Let the Good Times Roll